wsperat/forest-fire/docs/training.md

 whole active frontier at once.
 Each node still scores its own candidate features using the same histogram-based split logic as before, but same-depth nodes can now do that work concurrently.

+The later mutation phase is now parallel too.
+Pending same-depth splits are sorted by their owned row ranges, then partitioned through a recursive divide-and-conquer pass over disjoint slices of the shared row-index buffer.
+That keeps the in-place row-buffer model intact while allowing non-overlapping partitions to run concurrently.

 ### Histograms and child reuse